-4.1.4.3, LP200 In the introductory sentence, replace “UN No. 1950” by “UN 1950 and UN 2037”.
+4.1.4.3, LP200 In the introductory sentence, replace “UN No. 1950” by “UN Nos.
+1950 and 2037”.

 In the next paragraph, replace “are authorized for aerosols” by “are authorized for aerosols and gas cartridges”.

 In the first sentence of special packing provision L2, after “dangerous movement” delete “of the aerosols”.
 Amend the last sentence to read: “For waste aerosols and waste gas cartridges carried in accordance with special provision 327, the large packagings shall be adequately ventilated to prevent the creation of dangerous atmospheres and the build-up of pressure.”.